Vitamins

 -Fish-vegetarianism:

-they eat like lacto-vegetarians, but also
+eat like lacto-vegetarians,

-without the fish; in fact these are no
+but also without the fish; in

-real vegetarians for they eat cold blooded
+for they eat cold blooded

 animals.